ccbpeden/meal-tracker/README.md

 As a user, I want to view a list of foods I have logged.
 As a user, I want to log a food I have eaten by submitting a form with food name, calories and details.
 As a user, I want to click a food to edit its name, details or calories (in case As a user, I decide to pretend my fries were 100 calories instead of 365).
-As a user, I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
+As a user, I want options to view all meals, only high-calorie meals (more than 500 calories), or only lower-calorie foods (less than 500 calories).

 Stretch User Stories:
 As a user, I want to be able to view the total number of calories consumed in a day, and/or the average number of calories consumed in a day.